remcmanu/remcmanu/README.md

 👀 I’m interested in computers throughout all their levels of abstraction.
 I like experimenting with microcontrollers, operating systems, programming languages, and software development.

-🌱 I’m currently learning data analysis, trying to get better with Pandas.
+🌱 I’m currently learning front end, trying to get better with Angular.

 💞️ I’m looking to collaborate on projects.